 - CHE has the Higher Education Qualifications Sub-Framework (HEQSF).

 Steps to check a qualification

 Processes are often easier to follow if broken down into smaller steps.
 So, we will discuss two easy steps to check and determine the accreditation status of the qualification.

 - First, we will determine the type of qualification.

 - Second, we will look up the institution and check the qualification status.

-Determine the type of qualification
+Determine the type of qualification.

-It sometimes happens that someone with limited knowledge jumps the gun and blindly accuses an institution of offering unaccredited qualifications or courses.
+Sometimes, someone with limited knowledge jumps the gun and blindly accuses an institution of offering unaccredited qualifications or courses.
 This happens when you look for accreditation information in the wrong place.
 For instance, if you look under Umalusi for the accreditation of a post-school institution, then you will never find the information you are looking for!
 Similarly, you cannot look for accreditation information on a Higher Education institution on the QCTO website.
 To know where to look, we first need to know the type of qualification we are dealing with.

 Usually, an accredited institution will make it reasonably easy for you to check the accreditation status of your qualification.
 Simply because it is something they are proud of and would want to advertise.